joykabir/HFL25-2/v04/README.md

-## Final Project v04 / HeroDex 3000 - Superhero Tracking Application
+# Final Project v04 / HeroDex 3000 - Superhero Tracking Application

-Welcome to HeroDex 3000, a command-line Dart application for managing your favorite superheroes and villains.
+HeroDex 3000, a command-line Dart application for managing superheroes and villains using API call to Superhero Databse

 ## Features

-This project is built adhering to specific requirements, focusing on core programming principles, data handling, and version control.
+This project is built adhering to specific requirements, focusing on core dart coding principles, data handling and modular strcuture.

 ### 1. Fundamentals of Dart